axoflow/axosyslog-core-docs/content/docs/chapter-enrich-data/geoip2-parser/using-the-geoip2-parser/_index.md

 ```

-In the following example, {{% productparam "abbrev" %}} retrieves the GeoIP2 data of the IP address contained in the ${HOST} field of the incoming message (assuming that in this case the ${HOST} field contains an IP address), and includes the data (prefixed with the `geoip2` string) in the output JSON message.
+In the following example, {{% param "product.abbrev" %}} retrieves the GeoIP2 data of the IP address contained in the ${HOST} field of the incoming message (assuming that in this case the ${HOST} field contains an IP address), and includes the data (prefixed with the `geoip2` string) in the output JSON message.

 ```c